 Read on to learn more.

 Critical illness insurance is a type of supplemental insurance that pays out a one-time lump sum cash benefit if you are diagnosed with a covered condition, such as cancer, heart attack, or stroke.
-Also known as critical care insurance, sickness insurance, and cancer insurance, this type of coverage is designed to assist with the cost of treating and recovering from serious conditions requiring expensive treatment and procedures.
+Also known as critical care insurance and sickness insurance (and similar, but not identical, to cancer insurance), this type of coverage is designed to assist with the cost of treating and recovering from serious conditions requiring expensive treatment and procedures.